Person

 Rise Health’s existing digital presence struggled to convert visitors into booked appointments, especially on mobile.
 The homepage lacked clear messaging, trust-building elements, and action-oriented flows.
 Users landed, explored briefly, and left.

-Despite a growing user base driven by organic search and social media, analytics and user testing revealed several friction points:
+Despite a growing user base driven by organic search and social media, analytics and user testing revealed three critical friction points:

 Mobile